tzfun/etcd-workbench/README.md

 # Download

-Please go to [releases](https://github.com/tzfun/etcd-workbench/releases) to download the latest version of the corresponding version.
+Please go to [website](https://tzfun.github.io/etcd-workbench/) to download the latest version.
+If you need to download historical versions, please go to [releases](https://github.com/tzfun/etcd-workbench/releases).

 - App: The version number is prefixed with **App**, for example `App-1.0.0`
     - Support `windows-x86_64`